HappyTetrahedron/penguard/README.md

 Guardians

-:   monitor the penguins using the Penguard app in Guardian mode.
+:   monitor the penguins using the Penguard app in guardian mode.
 The
-    term “Guardian” refers to the Penguard app in guardian mode.
+    term “guardian” refers to the Penguard app in guardian mode.

 Penguins

 :   are bluetooth devices.
 They are registered with the guardians and
     then monitored.
-They optionally support the Penguard Penguin protocol, allowing them to take actions when they are lost.
+They optionally support the Penguard Penguin Protocol, allowing them to take actions when they are lost.

 Penguard Discovery Server